Barhoumi-Nawres/Compilation-Process/README.md

 (it will generate object file )

 - [Linking](#Linking):
- there are two types of linker static and dynamic : use the fllowing command:
+The linker combines object files into an executable file.
+There are two types of linkers: static and dynamic. use the fllowing command:
 ```bash
 gcc main.o -o main
 ```
-(it will generate  executable code (machine code that can be understood by cpu )(ELF :Executable and linkable format )
+📌 Output:

+    An executable file containing machine code that the CPU can understand.
+    The executable follows the ELF (Executable and Linkable Format).

 ## Makefile:
-the makefile is very useful for managing a large projects ,where several files must be compiled in a specific order with a specific  rules .
+the makefile is very useful for managing a large projects ,where several files must be compiled in a specific order with a specific  rules . it's automation  of the compilation process :
+Use the tool make  to execute the makefile (if the  name of makefile !=makefile so Use make -f name-of-makefile )